 - Offered, at a minimum, on a weekly basis

 - Tailored to the needs of the individual client

-- Weekly, on Saturdays, and led by a member of the staff or adjunct staff
+- Twice weekly, on Tuesdays and Thursdays, and led by a member of the staff or adjunct staff

 - A different topic is introduced each week during the duration of the six-month program